luloxi/PunkSociety/README.md

-🤘 PunkSociety is a forkable social dapp 🫂 💬.
+🤘 PunkSociety is a forkable social dapp.

-# 🤘 About the platform

-**🫂 Social**: Follow and message other users.
-Like, comment and share posts.
-Receive notifications on activity.
-**💬 Posts**: Can have text, image, audio, video, and links with preview.
+- 🤹‍♂️ Posts can have text, image, audio, video, and links with preview.
+- 💬 Like, comment and share posts.
+- 🫂 Follow other users.
+- 🔔 Receive notifications on activity.

 # 🤘 Roadmap